nihalzp/cartogram-web/doc/addmap/addmap.md

 ## Preparing Your Data

 The first step in adding a map is to prepare your data.
 Follow the steps at https://github.com/bbkc22113/geojson-to-csv-cartogram-web to generate a GeoJSON file and a CSV file for your map.
-Then, copy the GeoJSON file for the conventional map into `CARTOGRAM_DATA_DIR` (the folder where the C code lives).
-The first step in adding a map is to prepare your data.
-Follow the steps at https://github.com/bbkc22113/geojson-to-csv to generate a GeoJSON file and a CSV file for your map.
-Then, copy the GeoJSON file for the conventional map into `CARTOGRAM_DATA_DIR` (the folder where the C code lives).
+Then, copy the GeoJSON file for the conventional map into `cartogram-docker/cartogram-web/data`.

 Now, you should edit the CSV file.
 Insert an example dataset under the 'Region Data' column, and ensure that there is a filled 'Region Abbreviation' column (you may need to create it).
 Do not use population for your example dataset.
 You will add population data for your map later in this process.
 A good choice for the example dataset is GDP by region.